moritzhoferer/wprime/README.md

 This command-line tool helps you to determine your W'(w prime) and CP (critical power) values.
 These parameter can be helpful for your cycling training.

 To use the script, you have to synchronize you data with [intervals.icu](https://www.intervals.icu/).
-Then download you power curve data as csv [[Link to power data](https://intervals.icu/power)].
+Then download you power curve data as csv [<a href="https://intervals.icu/power" target="_blank">Link to your power data</a>].

 ## Instructions